OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 Consideration must be made for the possibility that a secrets management service could become unavailable.
 This could be due to various reasons, such as scheduled down-time for maintenance.
 In that case it could be impossible to retrieve the credentials required to restore the service if they were not previously acquired.
 This means that possible downtime windows need to be chosen carefully based on earlier metrics and/or audit-logs.
 You can best give short downtime to the system at a time when its secrets are often not updated and/or retrieved.

-Next, the backup and restore procedures of the system should be regularely tested, and audited for their security.
+Next, the backup and restore procedures of the system should be regularly tested, and audited for their security.
 A few requirements regarding backup & restore.
 Ensure that:

 - An automated backup procedure is in place and executed periodically; the frequency of the backup/snapshot should be based on the amount of secrets, and their lifecycle;
 - Restore procedures are tested frequently, in order to guarantee that the backups are intact.